Miro-slave/Tatlin.Unified-DataPath-Testcase/README.md

 You can build project via build_unix.sh and build_windows.sh script correspondingly.

-(build_windows.sh works with visual studio 15 toolchain)
+(build_windows.sh works with Visual Studio 15 toolchain)

 **Example of work:**